MarkusAugust/pebble-vscode/README.md

-# Pebble Template Support for VS Code
+# Pebble Template in HTML Support for VS Code

 [Pebble Templates](https://pebbletemplates.io/) support for HTML files in VS Code.